RinaldoBenaccetta/isidom/readme.md

 ### $findNextSiblings

-Return an array containing all next HTMLElements siblings from a specified HTMLElement.
+Returns an array containing all next HTMLElements siblings from a specified HTMLElement.

-Return null if there is no next siblings found.
+Returns null if there are no next siblings found.

 #### Parameters